Are dinosaurs evidence of past life forms?

 - the relationship between natural selection and variation,

 Darwin and the Theory of Evolution

 Evolution is a change in the characteristics of living things over time.
-As described by Darwin, evolution occurs by a process called natural selection .
-In natural selection, some members of a species produce more offspring than others, so they pass "advantageous traits" to their offspring.
+As described by Darwin, evolution occurs by a process called natural selection.
+In natural selection, some members of a species, being better adapted or suited to their environment, produce more offspring than others, so they pass "advantageous traits" to their offspring.
 Over many generations, this can lead to major changes in the characteristics of the species.
 Evolution explains how living things are changing today and how modern living things have descended from ancient life forms that no longer exist on Earth.
 As living things evolve, they generally become better suited for their environment.
 This is because they evolve adaptations.
 An adaptation is a trait that helps an organism survive and reproduce in a given environment.

 Charles Darwin’s name is linked with the theory of evolution.
 This cartoon from the 1870s makes fun of both Darwin and his theory.

 Although Darwin presented a great deal of evidence for evolution in his book, he was unable to explain how evolution occurs.
 That’s because he knew nothing about genes.
 As a result, he didn’t know how characteristics are passed from parents to offspring, let alone how they could change over time.

 Since Darwin’s time, scientists have gathered even more evidence to support the theory of evolution.
 Some of the evidence comes from fossils, and some comes from studies that show how similar living things are to one another.
 By the 1930s, scientists had also learned about genes.
 As a result, they could finally explain how characteristics of organisms could pass from one generation to the next and change over time.